-I am an Assistant Research Scientist at NASA’s Goddard Space Flight Center (GSFC) and the University of Maryland; specializing in polar sea ice variability.
-I am jointly funded through NASA's Operation IceBridge and ICESat-2 project science offices, based at NASA GSFC's Cryospheric Sciences Lab.
+I am an Associate Research Scientist at NASA’s Goddard Space Flight Center (GSFC) and the University of Maryland; specializing in polar sea ice variability.
+I am based at NASA GSFC's Cryospheric Sciences Lab and am jointly funded through NASA's Operation IceBridge and ICESat-2 projects.

 I strive to further our understanding of polar (Arctic and Antarctic) sea ice through research into: (i) the physics governing its behaviour, (ii) the drivers of its spatial and temporal variability, and (iii) its coupling with the atmosphere and ocean.
 Recent research interests include: